Extreme deconvolution: Inferring complete distribution functions from noisy, heterogeneous and incomplete observations: Split and merge algorithm Appendix B: Split and merge algorithm

-We can define a split criterion based on the Kullback-Leibler distance between the local data density around the $l$th Gaussian, which can be written in the case of complete data as $p_l(\ww) = 1/q_l\sum_i q_{il}\delta(\ww-\wwi)$, and the $l$th Gaussian density specified by the current model estimates $\mm_l$ and $\VV_l$.
-The Kullback-Leibler divergence between two distributions $p(x)$ and $q(x)$ is given by \citep{Mackay2003}:
+We can define a split criterion based on the Kullback--Leibler distance between the local data density around the $l$th Gaussian, which can be written in the case of complete data as $p_l(\mathbf{w}) = 1/q_l\sum_i q_{il}\delta(\mathbf{w}-\wwi)$, and the $l$th Gaussian density specified by the current model estimates $\mm_l$ and $\VV_l$.
+The Kullback--Leibler divergence between two distributions $p(x)$ and $q(x)$ is given by [\cite{Mackay2003}]